 - The researcher sets the trial protocol before the trial begins.
 The protocol pre-specified the adaptation schedule and processes.

 The common type of adaptive designs researchers use in Clinical Trials

 - Error-spending approach

 - Sample-size re-estimation design

 - Pick the winner design

 - An adaptive trial design enabled two experimental breast cancer drugs to deliver promising results after just six months of testing, far shorter than usual.

 - Researchers assessed the results while the trial was in process and found that cancer had been eradicated in more than half of one group of patients.
 The trial, known as I-Spy 2, tested 12 experimental drugs.

 - Another example of adaptive design exists in early-phase dose escalation studies.
 These studies often employ prospectively planned interim reviews of pharmacokinetic and safety data by a review committee,

-- The aim of an adaptive trial is to more quickly identify drugs or devices that have a therapeutic effect and to zero in on patient populations for whom the drug is appropriate.
+- An adaptive trial aims to more quickly identify drugs or devices that have a therapeutic effect and to zero in on patient populations for whom the drug is appropriate.

 - Adaptive design can reduce the number of patients in a trial and the number of trials overall.

 - Adaptive design is particularly useful for adequately controlled clinical safety and efficacy trials.

 - Adaptive design can also be quite beneficial in early-phase studies and exploratory trials, as well as later trials, conducted to satisfy post-marketing commitments.

 - FDA considers adaptive guidelines and provides guidance documents on

 - When to interact with the FDA while planning and conducting adaptive design studies.

 - What information to include in the adaptive design for FDA review, and